Umbraco CMS

 Learn how to extend the Content Delivery API with custom selecting, filtering, and sorting options for the multi-item-based endpoint.

 The Delivery API allows you to retrieve multiple items by utilizing the /umbraco/delivery/api/v2/content endpoint.
 With the built-in query parameters, you have the flexibility to get any number of content nodes based on your needs.
-For a comprehensive list of supported query options, please refer to the Endpoints section.
+For a comprehensive list of supported query options, please refer to the section.

 For the query endpoint, we have created a new Examine index (DeliveryApiContentIndex) that facilitates fast retrieval of the desired content.
 This index ensures quick indexing and searching of data, with the possibility for future extensions.